vmarcinko/art-of-programming/markdowns/first.md

                         "employed":   false
                       }
     }

+And is a "spouse" attribute optional or not?

+Marriage is optional, so I guess this attribute is optional also :-)

+How would we represent that a person has no spouse?

+With **null** value, or without "spouse" key, something like:

+    "spouse": null

 As we said, map is a **key-value** data structure, and as in previous "person" example, a map is very often used to represent some **entity** which has its **attributes** (such as person with its attributes).